Citizens group advocates for 501c3 status for hospital - Morrow County Sentinel

-GALION – At their regular meeting Monday, the Board of Morrow County Commissioners heard from Donna Carver, representing the Morrow County Health Initiative Citizens’ Advisory Group.
-She encouraged the board of commissioners to explore a 501c3 option for the hospital.
-The commissioners, at least in part, agreed they were open to the nonprofit option.
+MOUNT GILEAD – At their regular meeting Monday, the Board of Morrow County Commissioners heard from Donna Carver, representing the Morrow County Health Initiative Citizens’ Advisory Group.
+She encouraged the board of commissioners to explore the 501c3 option for the hospital.

-Some disagreement ensued with other points made in a statement she read.

-Members of the public in attendance at the meeting included Cheryl Sumner, Nick Gerasimof, Teresa Fox, Donna Carver, Sarah Robson, Connie Sharrock, Pam Wise, Sarah Cleveland (w/children), Andy Ware, Julie Wick and Mike Goff.

 Carver introduced herself and read a statement representing concerns of the Citizens’ Advisory Group.